Jeffrey D. Feltman

 Jeffrey David Feltman (born 1959) is an American diplomat and former U.S. Special Envoy for Horn of Africa, serving from April 23, 2021 to January 10, 2022.
 He previously served as United Nations Under-Secretary-General for Political Affairs.
 As head of the United Nations Department of Political Affairs Feltman oversaw the UN's diplomatic efforts to prevent and mitigate conflict worldwide.

 Early life and education

 Feltman was born to parents David and Roberta Feltman in Greenville, Ohio in 1959.
 He earned a Bachelor of Arts degree in history and fine arts from Ball State University in 1981 and a Master of Arts in law and diplomacy from the Fletcher School of Law and Diplomacy at Tufts University in 1983.
-He speaks Hebrew, English, French, and Hungarian.
+He speaks Hebrew, English, French, Arabic and Hungarian.

 Career

 Feltman joined the United States Foreign Service in 1986, serving his first tour as consular officer in Port-au-Prince, Haiti.
 He served as an economic officer at the U.S. Embassy in Hungary from 1988 to 1991.
 From 1991 to 1993, Feltman served in the office of the Deputy Secretary of State, Lawrence Eagleburger as a special assistant concentrating on the coordination of U.S. assistance to Eastern and Central Europe.